casperandreassen/wordle-clone/README.md

 # wordle-clone
-A clone of worlde made in JavaFX
+A clone of worlde made in JS